vwilson05/real-estate-management/docs/issues.md

    - Description: "No QueryClient set, use QueryClientProvider to set one" error when using React Query hooks
    - Status: Resolved
    - Priority: High
-   - Root Cause: Missing QueryClientProvider in the application
+   - Root Cause: Missing QueryClientProvider in the application root
-   - Resolution: Added QueryClientProvider to the providers.tsx file
+   - Resolution: Added QueryClientProvider to the root layout component

+9. **Invalid IssueType Enum Value**
+   - Description: Error when trying to use 'IMPROVEMENT' as an IssueType value
+   - Status: Resolved
+   - Priority: High
+   - Root Cause: Database contained records with an invalid enum value that wasn't defined in the Prisma schema
+   - Resolution:
+     - Created and ran a migration to update any issues with 'IMPROVEMENT' type to 'OTHER'
+     - Verified that all code paths use the correct enum values from the schema
+     - Updated documentation to reflect the valid enum values
+   - Prevention: Always use the enum values defined in the Prisma schema and validate data before insertion

-9. **Transaction Form Date Validation Error**
+10. **Transaction Form Date Validation Error**
     - Description: Invalid transaction data error when submitting the form due to date format mismatch
     - Status: Resolved
     - Priority: High
     - Root Cause: Mismatch between form date input format and API validation requirements
     - Resolution:
       - Updated API schema to accept YYYY-MM-DD format instead of datetime
       - Changed form input to use native date picker

-10. **Missing IssueForm Component**
+11. **Missing IssueForm Component**
     - Description: Error in IssuesClient component: "Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: undefined"
     - Impact: Issues page was not rendering properly
     - Root Cause: Missing IssueForm component implementation